apache/streampipes/streampipes-sinks-internal-jvm/src/main/resources/org.streampipes.sinks.internal.jvm.notification/documentation.md

 ## Description

-Displays a notification in the UI panel
+Displays a notification in the UI panel of StreamPipes.
-Add a detailed description here

 ***